PTEN Hamartoma Tumour Syndrome

 One of the roles of the PTEN gene is to act as a tumour suppressor gene, which means that when it works properly, PTEN helps suppress the growth of all cells that are trying to grow out of control and become tumours.

 Each child of an affected person has a 50% chance of inheriting their PTEN gene mutation and thus also develop PHTS.
-It also possible for PTEN mutations to spontaneously occur in a next generation.
+It is also possible for PTEN mutations to spontaneously occur in a next generation.

 According to the Cancer surveillance guideline for individuals with PTEN Hamartoma Tumour Syndrome (PHTS) written by ERN GENTURIS: